 Based on what has been shown, it looks like the game will be set in an open world New York, which currently looks to be packed pretty tightly with traffic and pedestrians (the sparse population of people and cars was always a problem for earlier iterations of Spider-Man games).
 Insomniac looks like they've nailed the mobility and kinetics of Spider-Man.
 Hopefully, they'll also succeed where Beenox failed and will absolutely nail the web-swinging mechanics as well.
 I hope they retain some of the controls of Amazing Spider-Man 2, which mapped Spidey's left and right web shooters to the left and right trigger buttons (respectively), and I hope that the physics are tight and that the city feels properly scaled so that web-swinging through the world has a high skill ceiling.

 The game looks to be pitting Spidey up against a gang of mask-wearing thugs, which means that the game could put a focus on Spider-Man fighting crime across the city rather than being challenged by a particular super villain.
+Maybe there will also be a greater focus on protecting civilians and reducing collateral damage?
 This is also something that I feel is a good approach for a game, and I hope that the game employs some kind of turf war mechanic in which the bad guys actually control areas of the city and fight to maintain territory or reclaim lost territory.
 Hopefully, this game will also make good use of the vertical space by giving the player lots to do both on the ground and high up in the skyline.

 Amazing Spider-Man 2 has short segments of gameplay as Peter, but it was just glorified exposition cutscenes.